shmorri/docs-casa-prod/3.1.4/source/developer/writing-first.md

 ## Anatomy

 Plugin directory is found in `plugins/helloworld` folder.
 As you can see, this is a [standard maven project](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).
-All filesystem paths given in this section are relative to `plugins/helloworld`.

 ### POM

  Let's start by disecting the build descriptor (`pom.xml`):

 - Identifiers and versions: At the top of the file variables `plugin.id` and `plugin.version` are defined.
-These are key to our plugin's metadata.
+These are key for plugin's metadata.
 Also we reuse those to name the artifact to be produced: note the `artifactId` and `version` tags; this means the name of the generated jar will follow the pattern: `{plugin.id}-{plugin.version}`.

 - Assembly: We leverage the `maven-assembly-plugin` that allow us to generate a jar with dependencies and a suitable manifest file (see ["anatomy of a plugin"](./intro-plugin.md#anatomy-of-a-plugin)).
 Note the `<archive>` section of `pom.xml` reuses the ID and version defined previously and also supplies extra info, being `<Plugin-Class>` one the most relevant.